hippiehunter/dblbook/src/common/control_flow.md

 ## Loops

 Loops are foundational constructs used to automate and repeat tasks a certain number of times, or until a specific condition is met.
 FOR loops are typically used in cases where the exact number of iterations is known beforehand, whereas WHILE and WHILE-DO loops are more suitable when iterations depend on certain conditions.
-FOREACH is used to improve readability when operating over a collection or dynamic array.
+FOREACH is used to improve readability when operating over a collection or dynamic array. `**If FOR-DO can't iterate over a collection (and I haven't seen anything yet to indicat it can), this last statement doesn't work--i.e., it's not "used to improve readability when operating over a collection or dynamic array"; it's simply "used to iterate over a collection."
+It'd be the only mechanism for this, right?
+Also, it doesn't seem that the phrase "collection or dynamic array" quite covers it.
+The FOREACH doc lists a number of things it can iterate over.`

 There are other methods to handle repetition in code.
 For instance, recursion, where a function calls itself, is an alternative that can be more intuitive for certain tasks, such as traversing tree-like data structures.
 However, recursion may lead to higher memory usage and potential stack overflow errors if not used correctly.
-Furthermore, earlier, less-structured looping mechanisms, such as the GOTO statement, have been used to jump to different points in the code.
-While GOTO provides a great degree of freedom, it often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.
+Furthermore, earlier, less structured looping mechanisms, such as the GOTO statement, can be used to jump to different points in the code.
+Some of these less structured mechanisms can be useful, but GOTO, which provides a great degree of freedom, often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.
 We'll discuss GOTO and other unconditional statements in [Unconditional control flow](#unconditional-control-flow) below.

+### FOR-FROM-THRU
-The **FOR-FROM-THRU** loop (`FOR variable FROM initial THRU final [BY incr]`) executes a statement as long as the the value of *variable* is within the specified range.
+The FOR-FROM-THRU loop (`FOR variable FROM initial THRU final [BY incr]`) executes a statement as long as the the value of *variable* is within the specified range.
 The variable's value is incremented after each iteration.
 The default increment value is 1, but you can specify an increment value by using `BY incr`.

 ```dbl
 record